alijalalkamali/GAM/data-extraction/Readme.md

 ```
 data/20140519/Part1/newsText22,Azerbaijani;Brazilian,0;0,play,trade,expanding
 ```
-Columns:
+Each line contains these columns:
 - Source.
 The incomplete path of the source file.
 - Actors.
 If there are more than one actors, they are separated by semicolons.
 - Relation between actors and stative verb.
-0 if actor is not a direct child \
+0 if actor is not in the subtree \
 of stative verb.
-If actor is a direct child of stative verb.
+If actor is in the subtree of stative verb.
 If there are more \
 than one actors, they are separated by semicolons.
 - Action verb.
 - State.
 - Stative verb.

+### Known Issues
+- Some output line do not have actor.